josephg/egwalker-paper/reg-text.typ

 ) <topological-sort>

 For example, the graph in @graph-example has two possible sort orders; eg-walker will either first insert the second "l" at index 3 and then the exclamation mark at index 5 (like User 1 in @two-inserts), or first insert "!" at index 4 followed by the second "l" at index 3 (like User 2 in @two-inserts); the final document is the same either way.
-However, the choice of sort order affects the performance of the algorithm, as discussed in Section TODO.
+However, the choice of sort order affects the performance of the algorithm, as discussed in @complexity.

 Event graph replay extends directly to incremental updates: when a new event is added to the graph, since all of its parents must already be in the graph, each added event becomes the next element of the topologically sorted sequence.
 We can transform each new event in the same way as during replay, and apply the transformed operation to the current document state.